ClearcodeHQ/mirakuru/README.rst

 that it's running.
 There are three basic executors with predefined conditions:

-* Executor - simply starts
+* SimpleExecutor - starts and doesn't wait for anyting.
+It's usefull to stop/kill its subprocesses.
 * OutputExecutor - awaits for specified output to be given by process
 * TCPExecutor - waits for ability to connect through tcp with process
 * HTTPExecutor - waits for successful HEAD request (and tcp before)